awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

 1. Run the [AcceptInvitation](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_AcceptInvitation.html) API operation for each AWS account that you want to accept the membership invitation, using that account's credentials\.

-   You must specify the detector ID of this AWS account for the member account, the account ID of the master account that sent the invitation, and the invitation ID of the invitation that you are accepting\.
-You can find the account ID of the master account in the invitation email or by using the [https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html) operation of the API\.
+   You must specify the detector ID of this AWS account for the member account, the account ID of the administrator account that sent the invitation, and the invitation ID of the invitation that you are accepting\.
+You can find the account ID of the administrator account in the invitation email or by using the [https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html) operation of the API\.

    You can also accept an invitation using AWS Command Line Tools by running the following CLI command\.
-Make sure to use a valid detector ID, master account ID, and invitation ID\.
+Make sure to use a valid detector ID, administrator account ID, and invitation ID\.

    ```
    aws guardduty accept-invitation --detector-id 12abc34d567e8fa901bc2d34e56789f0 --master-id 012345678901 --invitation-id 84b097800250d17d1872b34c4daadcf5